moldeo/libmoldeo/README.md

 **Moldeo** is an open source framework that allows the experimentation of new artistic, scientific and communicational concepts with new computer graphics technologies.
-It is an open source development that allows the development of interactive environments with 2D, 3D animation and video elements as well as digital effects in real time.
+It is an open source development that allows the creation of interactive environments with 2D, 3D animation and video elements as well as digital effects in real time.